HIGH SCHOOL DUAL ENROLLMENT (HSDE) APPLICATIONS FOR

 - Must have a 3.9 overall weighted high school GPA and no semester grades below C.

-- Must have a minimum of 12 graded high school credits to include:
+- Must have a minimum of 12 graded high school credits by start of Fall 2022, including:

 - 2 English credits